matthiasportius/data_management/README.md

 ## Usage

-Run the tkinter_gui.py file and use the GUI for everything else.
+Download the repository, run the tkinter_gui.py file and use the GUI for everything else.
+Or simply download and run the released .exe file.

 ## Documentation